 If your doctor suspects you have cervicitis, he or she may do a pelvic exam.
 This lets the doctor get a closer look at the cervix.

 The doctor will probably also swab the cervix to collect vaginal fluids or to see how easily it bleeds.

 Your doctor will also probably ask questions about your sexual history.
 The doctor will want to know:

-- The number of partners you've had in the last 60 days
+- The number of partners you've had in the past

 - Whether or not you've had sex without a condom

 Even if you don't have symptoms, your doctor will perform a routine exam to look for cervicitis if: